When Sean White meets firefighters, he often asks what they do if they encounter solar homes during wildfires. Do they rush to protect the homes?

 “The firefighters used to say, ‘Let it burn,’” says White.

-But that’s changing as firefighters become more educated about rapid shutdown, which protects firefighters from the possibility of getting injured by the current running through panels.
+But that’s changing as firefighters become more educated about rapid shutdown, which protects firefighters from the possibility of getting injured by the electricity running through panels.

 How Rapid Shutdown Protects Firefighters